AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    A. Cannot mix positional and named notation
    B. Correct - others not needed but is allowed
    C. Dynamic values must be the only choice.
 (This could be fixed by making :ada:`J` a constant.)
-   D. Overlapping values (3 appears more than once)
+   D. Overlapping index values (3 appears more than once)

 ======================
 Anonymous Array Types